yooperdude/StrikeCommand/StrikeCommandDoc/docs/get-started/flowofplay.md

 # Flow of Play

 Strike Command has two areas of play.
-The first is multi-domain, the second is simulation.
+The first is **Multi-Domain**, the second is **Simulation**.
 The multi-domain section is where you perform negotiations, scouting, dealing with customers or rivals, and planning for the mission itself.
 The simulation is where the game moves into the battle space and you watch your plans unfold live in a military grade combat simulator.